SFTtech/openage/doc/media/openage/modpacks.md

 be compatible with it.
 Repos may decide which licenses they allow and reject.
 Additionally, they may offer a default license.

-When you include (not reference) assets from modpacks of other creators, always check their license first.
+When you copy (not reference) assets from modpacks of other creators, always check their license first.
 Copying files may be subject to terms set in the license.
 It is usually safer (and less frowned upon) to have the modpack referenced as a dependency than to copy files over.